Jo-Louise Huq (Ph.D., MBA, CCMP)

 & Kathryn York (MBA, B.Comm)

-When we started this blog, JL had recently completed her dissertation and was looking for ways to share some of what she had learned about innovation and change in organizations and sectors.
-Kathryn had returned from 10 years on Hong Kong where she had an amazing set of experiences working with Fortune 500 companies.
-Now, a few years out, we are consulting and working on interesting change and innovation projects through our company CCIG | collective change and innovation group and through other engagements.
+When we started this blog, JL had recently completed her dissertation and was looking for ways to share some of what she had learned about innovation and change.
+Kathryn had returned from 10 years in Hong Kong where she had an amazing set of experiences working with Fortune 500 companies.
+Now, a few years out, we are consulting and working on interesting and complex(!) change and innovation projects through CCIG | collective change and innovation group and other engagements.

 Some of our thoughts on change and innovation —